Steve Santer Biography

-Identified health and sustainability issues as priorities for our regular local clients.
+Identified physical health and sustainability issues as priorities for our regular local clients.
 We focussed on serving locally roasted, sustainable, organic Clandestino Roasters blends and single origin coffees.
-Sourcing and selling a range of organic breads, locally baked cakes, sliders and pastries; ingredients for which were sourced from local producers reducing food miles.
+Sourcing and selling a range of organic breads, locally baked cakes, sliders and pastries; ingredients for which were also sourced from local producers reducing overall food miles.

 August 2012 – January 2017

 Consulting Digital Art Director, 3D Artist and Motion Designer — Blur Design Studio

 My design consultancy business.
 Working with clients, across:

 – UX design; user journeys, wire framing, and prototyping for mobile apps and games and other

 – UI and Interaction design solutions for; mobile, tablet and desktop

 – Communication Design (print and digital)

 – TV production design, animation and colour grading for a children’s tv series for broadcast TV